Important Update: Read this before going any further

 Intrinsic values are those values which determine your moral code.
 Things like how you love, your work ethic, how you treat your wife and children, how you behave with your waiter versus your boss or your clients… these are your intrinsic values.

-They’re basically your moral governors and they determine the part of your self-worth that has nothing to do with anything but how your feel about yourself and what’s right and wrong.
+They’re basically your moral governors and they determine the part of your self-worth that has nothing to do with anything but how your feel about yourself.

 Extrinsic values, on the other hand, are inputs and feelings that come from outside of you.
 They’re the portion of your self-worth that comes from things outside of yourself.